-During the semester all students take “Art History from mid-19th century to mid-20th century”, the BC Art History course taught by on-site coordinator, Ophélie Landrin, offered at ICP on Wednesdays 2-5pm (English Track) This course is pre-approved for the Fine Arts Core and offered in English.
+During the semester all students take “Art History from mid-19th century to mid-20th century”, the BC Art History course taught by BC resident director, Ophélie Landrin, offered at ICP on Wednesdays 2-5pm (English Track) This course is pre-approved for the Fine Arts Core and offered in English.

 An online placement test taken prior to arrival in Paris will determine language level and available courses at ILCF.
 Students register for a minimum 15 hours of coursework per week at ILCF, in addition to the B.C.
 Art History course.
 In addition to French language courses, which will vary from 6-12 hours per week depending on the student’s language level, students enroll in French Civilization Classes, which are taught in French or in English.
 The courses in French are designed for non-native speakers, Français Langue Etrangère (FLE).
 Students, except those at the complete beginner level, are required to take a minimum of 1 FLE class per semester and BC recommends that students take 2 FLE classes per semester for better French language improvement.
 More information on French civilization courses is available here

 - Fall Term: Starts in early September and ends in mid-December.

 - Spring Term: Starts in late January and ends in late May.